pietgeursen/sbot-rtc/README.md

 ### Features

-- load a hub table
+- [] load a hub table
-- Announce as a peer to all hubs.
+- [] Announce as a peer to all hubs.
-- maintain a table of known peers.
+- [] maintain a table of known peers.
-  - add a peer when they announce
+  - [] add a peer when they announce
-  - how do we remove a peer when they're gone?
+  - [] how do we remove a peer when they're gone?
-    - a count of failures?
+    - [] a count of failures?
-    - making sure a peer emits an event when it's about to disconnect.
+    - [] making sure a peer emits an event when it's about to disconnect.
-    - check how swarm does it.
+    - [] check how swarm does it.
-- occasionally connect to some peers up to a maxiumum number of peers.
+- [] occasionally connect to some peers up to a maxiumum number of peers.
-- disconnect from a peer after some time.
+- [] disconnect from a peer after some time.
 But not if it's downloading.
-- broadcast your table of known hubs to gossip them around. //???
+- [] broadcast your table of known hubs to gossip them around. //???
+- [] include version number in hub app name

 ### Example flow